dialogic-godot/documentation/documentation/creating-extensions.md

 ## Your custom event

-The Extension creator allows you to get a basic event script.
-It already has set some values for you.
+The Extension Creator allows you to get a basic event script.
+It already set some values for you.

 These are the things you need to do to make your event fully functional:

 #### 1. Event settings:

-All options of your event should be stored in variables.
+All options for your event should be stored in variables.
 Define these at the top.

 ```gdscript
 var print_text: String = ""